 Do you need a place to write down your thoughts?
 Are there too many emotions running through your head?
 Going through your daily routine and managing MS simultaneously can add to your thought bubble.
 Life has its ups and downs and clearing your thoughts using a journal entry might help relieve stress and insomnia.

-With the built-in journal feature in the CareClinic app, you may enter up to 144 words each entry and upload an infinite number of posts every day with diary entries.
+With the built-in journal feature in the CareClinic app, you may enter up to 144 words in each entry and upload an infinite number of posts every day with diary entries.
 You may either input your ideas or utilize the prompt option if you’re unsure what to write.
 Each topic focuses on a different element of mental health, and the premium user provides access to 16 journal prompts.
 The subjects vary from “acceptance” to “daily productivity planner.”

 You may also use lists, bolding, italicizing, and underlining to emphasize key points.
 To emphasize your emotion, you may alter the colour of the text.
 Finally, you may customize your journal by adding images.
 They may be anything from family, friends, or experiences to motivational images and anything in between (memes).
 The additional features help make your entry unique and catered to your preferences.

 Cognitive Behavioural Therapy (CBT) for MS Insomnia